ChameleonCloud/docs/source/technical/networks/networks_basic.rst

 .. note::

-   The firewall is disabled on instances deployed on KVM since those instances use security groups for the firewall. ``firewalld`` is enabled on all bare metal instances in all other regions.
+   For Chameleon supported images (e.g., CC-Ubuntu24.04) built in April 2025 or later, the firewall is disabled on instances deployed on KVM since those instances use security groups for the firewall. ``firewalld`` is enabled on all bare metal instances in all other regions.
+Images built before April 2025 all have ``firewalld`` enabled by default.

 It has the following rules set: